ossobv/planb/README-zfs.rst

       65      128 9766436864 sdy
       65      144 9766436864 sdz

-The disks don't *need* to have the same size, but it helps.
+The disks don't *need* to have the same size, but it helps (and hot spares will need to match the largest, for obvious reasons).
 For the common setup, you'll use the entire disk and not a partition. (*ZFS* will do its own parititioning, but you don't need to worry about that.)

 You will want to *triple check* which disks you're using.
 You don't want to overwrite your operating system (OS) or some other important data.